mosip/documentation/docs/mobile-id-app-user-guide.md

 For Android devices, Google Nearby Connections API and the Google SafetyNet Attestation API require that the device has access to the Google Play Services and related APIs.
 This implies that a Google Account is set up and configured on the device.

-## Installing the MOSIP Mobile Resident Application (app)
+## Installing the MOSIP Resident Mobile Application

-1. Download Mobile Resident app from here.
+1. Download Mobile Resident application (app) from here.

 2. Tap **Install**  to proceed with installation.

 <img src="_images/mobile-app-install.jpeg" width="200" height="400">